Our interim monograph, The Ness of Brodgar: As it Stands, was published in November 2020.

-There’s a brilliant new book out by our very own Dr. Antonia Thomas PhD, a long-standing member of the Ness dig team and an acknowledged expert on Neolithic art.
+There’s a brilliant book by our very own Dr Antonia Thomas PhD, a long-standing member of the Ness dig team and an acknowledged expert on Neolithic art.

-Lavishly illustrated, with many photographs of some of the many carved stones from the Ness of Brodgar, it can be bought online here.
+Art and Architecture is Neolithic Orkney: Process, Temporality and Context is lavishly illustrated, with many photographs of some of the carved stones from the Ness of Brodgar.
+The book is available to download here.

 There was a really good piece all about the Ness in the 24th July 2016 issue of The Guardian newspaper, which is well worth a read.

 The Ness also features in the latest edition of Renfrew & Bahn’s Archaeology – the standard text book for undergraduates everywhere but a really useful book for all.

 - Card, N., Edmonds, M. and Mitchell, A. (eds) (2020) The Ness of Brodgar: As it Stands.
 The Orcadian.

 - Towers, R, Card, N and Edmonds, M. (2017) The Ness of Brodgar: Digging Deeper (Second Edition).
 Kirkwall.

 - Thomas, A., (2016).
 Art and architecture in Neolithic Orkney: process, temporality and context.